 - As shop owner I can hide products, so they cannot be sold for the time being;

 When presented with this strategy, many teams wonder if the smaller items actually deliver business value.
-After all, what’s the point of only creating entities when you cannot update or delete them afterwards?
+After all, what’s the point of only creating entities when you cannot update or delete them afterward?
 But perhaps the Product Owner has such a limited number of products, that editing or deleting can be done in the database directly.
 Sometimes, an operation can be easily implemented in a simplified form.
 Deleting a product can be done in two ways; you can completely drop the record and all associated records, or you can ‘soft delete’ a product.
 In that case, the product is still in the database, but it is marked as ‘deleted’.
-Sometimes one of these approaches is easier to implement, and can be ‘good enough’ for now.
+Sometimes one of these approaches is easier to implement and can be ‘good enough’ for now.

 Strategy 7: Breaking down by test scenarios / test case

 This strategy is useful when it is hard to break down large PBI’s based on functionality alone.
 In that case, it helps to ask how a piece of functionality is going to be tested.
 Which scenarios have to be checked in order to know if the functionality works?
 Take a task planning system: